10 Difficult Conversations Exercises for Groups

 #3.
 The Role-Play Relay

 In this hands-on activity, teams practice handling difficult workplace conversations through role-play.
+It’s a dynamic way to build confidence and improve communication skills in a safe environment.

 Time: You decide